iddus/somtum.io-infra-and-images/README.md

   - https://cloud.google.com/api-gateway/docs/about-api-gateway#api-gateway
   - "OpenAPI Specification (formerly Swagger Specification) is an API description format for REST APIs.
 An OpenAPI file allows you to describe your entire API" - https://swagger.io/docs/specification/about/

+- "In addition, the gateway service account requires the permissions necessary to access your backend service.
+For example, if your backend is implemented as a Cloud Function, then the service account should at least be assigned the role of Cloud Functions Invoker.
+For a Cloud Run backend, the role is Cloud Run Invoker.
+By limiting the permissions associated with the API config, you can better secure your backend systems.
+After you create the service account, use the --backend-auth-service-account option to specify the email address of that service account when creating an API config:" (https://cloud.google.com/api-gateway/docs/configure-dev-env?&_ga=2.177696806.-2072560867.1640626239#configuring_a_service_account)

+- `resource "google_api_gateway_api_config" "name"` is immutable, if you change the openapi spec file or any arguments in this resource and run `terraform apply` you will get the "resource already exists" error - destroy the resource (`terraform destroy -target RESOURCE_TYPE.NAME`) and run `terraform apply` again

 ### `gcloud`

 - gcloud run services list